Chaitanya-3119/Ecogaurdian/README.md

 ---

+Images or logos were compressed and i had uploaded a zip file "images.zip" extract them in the project folder (keep the images folder with the remaining files)

 ## 📁 Project Structure

 EcoGuardian/
 │
 ├── index.html # Homepage
+├── images #extract the images folder here
+│ ├── .... all the images
 ├── login.html # Login Page
 ├── signup.html # Registration Page
 ├── aqi.html # AQI Visualizer